Allen Aylett: Honours

-In the 1979 Birthday Honours, Aylett was appointed an Officer of the Order of the British Empire (OBE) for services to Australian Rules football.
+In the 1979 Birthday Honours, Aylett was appointed an Officer of the Order of the British Empire (OBE) for services to Australian rules football.
 On 24 October 2000, he was awarded the Australian Sports Medal for his contribution to Australian Football.
 On 1 January 2001, he was awarded the Centenary Medal for service to Australian society through the sport of AFL football.
 He was inducted into the Sport Australia Hall of Fame as an administrator in 2006.

 Later life

+Aylett worked as a dentist throughout his career and into his eighties.

 Aylett was married to Marjorie "Marj" Wapet for 71 years until his death.
 They met while studying at University High together.
-Together, they had four children: Tony, Rick, Julie and Sam along with 8 grandchildren and 5 great grandchildren.
+Together, they had four children: Tony, Rick, Julie and Sam along with 8 grandchildren and 5 great-grandchildren.
 He continued working as a dentist into his eighties.

 Aylett died on 16 September 2022 at the age of 88.